Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 There are strong regulations in place governing financial stability for EU banking and finance institutions, not least the Basel trio.
 Anyone offering banking services in Europe understands the capital requirements and other rules to which they must adhere, because they apply across the board.

-However, when it comes to operational risk the situation has been more patchwork, with different EU member states having different ways of defining such risk and mitigating against it.
+However, when it comes to operational risk, the situation has been more patchworked, with different EU member states having different ways of defining such risk and mitigating it.

 This is a major change.
 Financial service providers can now be punished for operational disruption that occurs not only due to their own internal systems but those of their ICT providers too, including cloud service providers.
 The expectation of operational resilience applies to all of the links in the chain.

-Behind DORA is the sensible realisation that no financial institution is an island.
-Problems at one bank will affect other banks, problems at one FinTech company will affect other FinTech companies, allproblems will affect customers, and major problems will affect the EU's economy.
+Behind DORA is the sensible realization that no financial institution is an island.
+Problems at one bank will affect other banks, problems at one FinTech company will affect other FinTech companies, all problems will affect customers, and major problems will affect the EU's economy.

 Operational resilience depends not only on financial factors such as a bank's capital reserves, but also operational ones such as its ICT framework, its website and apps, its ATM network, its ability to withstand denial-of-service attacks and so on.